-Yeah, it is weird because I definitely had an element of confidence with each step, I thought, maybe this is just my personality, but I thought that I could do well equipped with every level of skill that I had even at the start, but then I guess once I had attended these workshops and seminars and learnt a few more specifics about writing and things, it unlocked a thing of like 'ah, so that's why I missed out on these marks there', even though I thought that I was writing well and I guess it almost acted like kind of a crib sheet for how to get higher marks, so my confidence in terms of how I thought my work was going to be graded, I guess went up.
-So, yeah, it did, all of that is to say it did increase my confidence.
+Yeah, it is weird because I definitely had an element of confidence with each step, I thought, maybe this is just my personality, but I thought that I could do well even equipped with the level of skill that I had at the start, but then once I had attended these workshops and seminars and learnt a few more specifics about writing, it unlocked a sense of 'ah, so that's why I missed out on these marks there', even though I thought that I was writing well.
+It almost acted like kind of a crib sheet for how to get higher marks, so my confidence in terms of how I thought my work was going to be graded, went up.
+So, yeah, all of that is to say it did increase my confidence.

 Was there a particularly challenging assignment or project that you had to do during your course?

 We did lab reports as part of the psychology course, and that was very new to me.
 I had never done a lab report before and I didn't really know what to expect in terms of how to structure them, do the research for them, write up the research, method section, result section, discussion, it was all new, so those two lab reports were challenging.
 There was just one lecture or a couple of lectures running into how to write them, so that was very much me just trying to get stuff out on digital 'paper' and give it a go, so that was quite challenging as I had no frame of reference for how to do well in that.